- General information

 Equipment should correspond to the size of the individual wearing it.
 It should protect the entire anatomical surface for which it was designed without hindering joint movement.

 It is important to adequately maintain one’s equipment.
 Allow for proper drying time so that the materials used conserve their qualities of absorption and elasticity.
 Furthermore, it is your responsibility to verify on a regular basis whether or not equipment is damaged, and to repair or replace the item(s) in question.

 Damaged equipment can be the cause of unnecessary injury.
 Be sure not to alter pieces of equipment.
 Ask the advice of qualified people if you have any doubts.

 - Ensure the good discipline of athletes in the change rooms and elsewhere.

-- Opt for a policy of zero tolerance for use of alcohol or drugs.
+- Opt for a policy of zero tolerance for use of alcohol, drugs and power drinks.

 - Check the condition of corridors and change rooms.

 - Always have your first aid kit ready and on hand.

 - Ensure that transportation is safe.